10 Ways to Reduce Workplace Stress

 Regular physical activity improves your overall mood and helps manage the stress that crops up in everyday life.
 You don’t have to run marathons to reap these benefits, although as a former marathoner, I can attest it certainly helps.
 Even 30 minutes of brisk walking every day will improve your mental well-being and overall health status.

 There are many ways you can incorporate exercise that naturally meshes with your lifestyle.
 Consider setting your day up well with a walking meditation first thing in the morning.
-Take a walk during your lunch break or incorporate walking meetings into your day.
+Take a walk during your lunch break, or incorporate walking meetings into your day.
 Make a clear delineation between work and home life by exercising immediately after completing your final task of the day.

 Additionally, incorporate a healthy diet that provides you with the nourishment you need to support your health status.